 How often should I balance my tyres?

 You should do this every time you have new tyres fitted or when they are removed from the rim.
 As a general rule, you should check it once a year.
-Motorcare Service Centres can make sure your tyres don’t suffer irregular wear.
+Motorcare Service Centre can make sure your tyres don’t suffer irregular wear.